hiperwalk/hiperwalk/docs/tutorial/graph_constructors.rst

 Naturally, you can create specific graphs using NetworkX and the :class:`hiperwalk.Graph` class.
-However, this approach is not recommended, especially when dealing with coined quantum walks, as it may result in undesirable behavior.
+Just be aware that the order of neighbors may vary, which may result in undesirable behavior, especially when dealing with coined quantum walks.

 As an example, let's consider a Line with 10 vertices.
 First, we create the line using the :class:`hiperwalk.Graph` class.